 Communications is almost always a challenge for new pilots.
 Trying to listen and talk, all while learning to fly, is no small feat.
 If English is not your native language, it adds additional complications.
 Many students have found it valuable to record lessons for later review.
-The easiest solution uses a few cables and a small digital voice recorder.
+The easiest solution uses a special cable and a small digital voice recorder.

 Once you have all the equipment you’ll need to do a little experimentation to get the recording sensitivity set properly.
 I also suggest that you set the recorder to use voice activation.
-This means it only records when there is something to record, Otherwise, a typical flight may have many long blank pauses.
+This should mean it only records when there is something to record (though some airplane audio systems are noisy enough to always trigger it).
+Otherwise, a typical flight may have many long blank pauses.
 I find a typical lesson generates about an hour of recording and a file in the 10-15MB range.
 The audio quality is surprisingly good for that level of data compression.
 I connect the recorder to my computer via a short USB cable and download the recordings to my computer in a few seconds and email them to students.

 It is possible to record to your smart phone, like an iPhone or Android headset.
 The cabling may be a little different as the microphone jack on many phones is different than the one used by the recorder I mentioned.
 You’ll need a recording app and I recommend one that is intended for voice recording.
 For me, the downside is that the phones are much heavier, so you have to be more careful where you stow them in flight and they tend to run through batteries quickly.